DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/session/handlers.md

 You typically use the following two ASP.NET Core authentication handlers to implement remote authentication:

-* the OpenID Connect authentication handler to interact with the remote OIDC / OAuth token service
+* the OpenID Connect authentication handler to interact with the remote OIDC / OAuth token service, e.g. Duende IdentityServer
 * the cookie handler to do local session management

 Furthermore the BFF plumbing relies on the configuration of the ASP.NET Core default authentication schemes.
 This describes how the two handlers share the work.